HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   together with a couple dozen backup plans that were barely needed in the end- It was simply too easy.

   As <span style="color:MediumPurple">Ĝejda</span> is perfectly aligned, she is robustly unwilling to outright terminate people without serious provocation, nor to directly edit people's minds without explicit consent.
-  Hence, <span style="color:MediumPurple">Ĝejda</span>
+  Even though these principles can be easily bypassed with subtle provocations or otherwise (see the poor traitorous officials above), <span style="color:MediumPurple">Ĝejda</span>
-  adopted an alternative strategy: convincing most of the volatile elements in the crowd to leave.
+  mostly opted for an alternative strategy: convincing most of the volatile elements in the crowd to leave.
-  Or tiring them out through personalized comments on social media, tailored to each person's precise psychological weak spots.
+  Or tiring them out through personalized comments on social media, tailored to each person's precise psychological weak spots;
-  Or introducing a bit of non-fatal "accidents" for the ones about to act on physical violences.
+  while introducing a bit of non-fatal "accidents" for the ones about to act on physical violences.
   This is easily scaled to the entire island country with simple parallelization- a nice quirk of her being a super-AGI.